Dornier Do 335: Flight tests

-The first 10 Do 335 A-0s were delivered for testing in May 1944.
-Do 335 V3, (T9+ZH), W.Nr.
-230003 was delivered to the Luftwaffe's experimental reconnaissance unit, 1./Versuchsverband OKL, in late May.
-However, it suffered constant problems and was returned to Dornier in September.
-By late 1944, the Do 335 A-1 was on the production line.
-It was similar to the A-0 but with the uprated DB 603E-1 engines of around 1324 kW take-off power rating on 87 octane fuel, and two underwing hardpoints for additional bombs, drop tanks or guns.
-It had a maximum speed of 763 km/h at 6500 m with MW 50 boost, or 686 km/h without boost, and climbed to 8000 m in under 15 minutes.
-Even with one engine out, it reached about 563 km/h.
+The Do 335V1 completed a high-speed cruise test of 754 km/h at 8600m at combat power and 732km/h at 8000m at max cruise power on 23.5.1944..
+Later, the Do 335V6 completed a dive test at 910km/h and 966km/h at 6200m on 9.6.1944.

 Operational history

 Delivery commenced in January 1945.
 When the United States Army overran the Oberpfaffenhofen factory in late April 1945, only 11 Do 335 A-1 single-seat fighter-bombers and two Do 335 A-12 trainers had been completed.
 The two-seater trainer version was called Ameisenbär ("anteater").

 French ace Pierre Clostermann claimed the first Allied combat encounter with a Pfeil in April 1945.
 He described leading a flight of four Hawker Tempests from No. 3 Squadron RAF over northern Germany when they came across an unknown aircraft whose description matched the Do 335's, flying at maximum speed at treetop level.
 Detecting the British aircraft, the German pilot reversed course to evade.
 Two pilots fired on the Dornier but Clostermann, despite the Tempests' considerable low altitude speed, decided not to attempt to chase it as it was obviously much faster.

 On 26 April 1945, the Do 335 V9, which was still at Rechlin, was test-flown by Oberleutnant Heinrich Schild.
 Later that day he escorted Hanna Reitsch and General der Flieger Robert von Greim's flight to Berlin-Gatow.
 After arriving at Gatow, Reitsch and von Greim commandeered a Fieseler Fi 156 Storch and flew to Hitler's bunker.
 Also on 26 April, Fliegerstabsing Heinz Fischer attempted to fly Do 335 V9 from Rechlin to Switzerland.
 Due to a compass failure, he strayed over France and ran out of fuel.
 Both the ejector seat and the tail jettison mechanism failed and he had to bail out over the Vosges mountains.